robertopreste/mitoviz/README.rst

 mitoviz is a simple python package to plot human mitochondrial variants on a graphical representation of the human mitochondrial genome.
-It currently supports plotting variants stored in VCF and tabular files, as well as from general ``pandas`` dataframes when using mitoviz from inside Python.
+It currently supports plotting variants stored in VCF and tabular files, as well as from general ``pandas`` dataframes when importing mitoviz in Python.

-Variants are shown according to their heteroplasmic fraction (HF), plotting variants with HF = 1.0 on the outer border of the mitochondrial circle, those with HF = 0.0 on the inner border and all the others according to their actual HF value.
+Variants are shown according to their heteroplasmic fraction (HF), plotting variants with HF = 1.0 on the outer border of the mitochondrial circle, those with HF = 0.0 on the inner border and all the others in between, according to their actual HF value.

 .. image:: https://github.com/robertopreste/mitoviz/raw/master/mitoviz/tests/images/sample_hf.png
   :alt: Mitochondrial plot with HF